 3. The dataNetworkName property associates the Network Assistance Session with a specific named Data Network.

-4. The Media Session Handler shall populate the Network Assistance Session resource representation in the request with service data flow information and optionally the Policy Template identifier of the network QoS policy currently in force on the media streaming session for which Network Assistance operations are to be performed.
-(The Media AF subsequently uses this information to execute Network Assistance operations in the 5GC.)
+4. The Network Assistance invoker shall populate the Network Assistance Session resource representation in the request with service data flow information and optionally the Policy Template identifier of the network QoS policy currently in force on the media streaming session for which Network Assistance operations are to be performed.
+(The Media AF subsequently uses this information to execute Network Assistance operations in the 5G Core.)

-The applicationFlowDescription property of the Network Assistance Session resource representation shall be populated by the Media Session Handler and shall declare a Service Data Flow template according to TS 23.503 [33] that describes the application flow for which network assistance is sought.
+The applicationFlowDescription property of the Network Assistance Session resource representation shall be populated by the Network Assistance invoker and shall declare a Service Data Flow template according to TS 23.503 [33] that describes the application flow for which network assistance is sought.
 Exactly one of the following filtering specifications shall be populated in the ApplicationFlowDescription object to identify traffic belonging to a media delivery application flow:

 - a packetFilter object (including 5-tuples, Type of Service, Security Parameter Index, etc.).
 A Media Session Handler shall not attempt to instantiate more than one Network Assistance Session at the same time that cites the same packet filter.